What is polio?

 - Between 4 and 6 years

 - IPV.
 Inactivated poliovirus vaccine is given by a shot (injection).
-This vaccine is given at all 4 immunization visits.
-IPV can’t cause polio because the virus has been killed and is safe to use for people with weak immune systems.
-Tell your healthcare provider if you have an allergy to neomycin, streptomycin, or polymyxin B, as you may not be able to receive the IPV.
+This vaccine is given at all 4 vaccine visits.
+IPV can't cause polio.
+That's because the virus has been killed.
+It is safe for people with a weak immune system.
+Tell your healthcare provider if you have an allergy to neomycin, streptomycin, or polymyxin B, as you may not be able to get the IPV.

 - OPV.
 Oral poliovirus vaccine is given by mouth.
-In very rare cases, OPV has been known to cause vaccine-associated paralytic poliomyelitis.
-It is now recommended that the OPV not be given routinely and that only IPV be given.
-OPV should NOT be given to anyone with a weak immune system.
+In very rare cases, OPV has been known to cause vaccine-linked paralytic poliomyelitis.
+Experts now recommend that the OPV not be given routinely and that only IPV be given.
+OPV should not be given to people with a weak immune system.

 Living with polio

-Polio can have various effects on your lifestyle, depending on the severity of your symptoms.
+Polio can have various effects on your lifestyle.
+It depends on the severity of your symptoms.
 Types of treatment and support can include:

 - Assistive devices for movement, such as braces, canes, orthotics, and wheelchairs